varletjs/varlet-ute/docs/home.en-US.md

 ### Intro

-Varlet UTE is a theme editing tool developed based on 'VARLET' and maintained by the theme team established by the community.
+Varlet UTE is a theme editing tool based on `VARLET` and maintained by the community team.

 ### Features

-- 🚀 &nbsp; Provide 40+high-quality general components for theme switching
+- 🚀 &nbsp; Provides theme editing capabilities for all components of the VARLET component library
-- 🚀 &nbsp; Simple configuration of export theme package
+- 🚀 &nbsp; The exported theme package is very lightweight
 - 💪 &nbsp; Developed by Chinese people, complete Chinese and English documents and logistical support
-- 🛠️ &nbsp; Support theme customization
-- 🛠️ &nbsp; Support for dark mode
+- 🛠️ &nbsp; Support editing dark mode

 ### PR & Issue
 If you have any problems during use, you can [issue](https://github.com/varletjs/varlet-ute/issues) them to us on [github](https://github.com/varletjs/varlet-ute),